-Fort Burgwin (1852-1860) – Also known as Cantonment Burgwin, this military base was located about six miles south of Ranchos de Taos, New Mexico.
+Fort Burgwin, also known as Cantonment Burgwin, was a military base located about six miles south of Ranchos de Taos, New Mexico.
 Though first established in 1852 to protect the Taos Valley from Ute and Jicarilla Apache Indian attacks, the site shows evidence of prehistoric occupation dating as early as 1000 AD.

 The Pot Creek Pueblo, one of the largest prehistoric sites in the northern Rio Grande Valley, was situated here, consisting of some 300 ground-floor rooms that are thought to have been occupied from 1200 to 1350 AD.
 By the time the first Spanish explorers, led Lieutenant Hernando de Alvarado of Coronado’s Expedition arrived in 1540, the pueblo was abandoned.

 The nearby town of Taos, about ten miles north, was settled in 1615.
 The long-established trading networks at the Taos Pueblo, its mission, and abundant water, timber, and game, soon attracted a number of early Spanish settlers to the area.
 However, these newcomers also created conflict with the Taos Pueblo due to their authoritarian ways and forced religion, which eventually resulted in the Pueblo Revolt of 1680.